Driver for communication with Siemens PLCs

 In the case that the given input or output works with other software tools and does not work in REXYGEN, report the problem to us, please.
 E-mail is preferred, reach us at support@rexygen.com.
 Please include the following information in your description to help us process your request as soon as possible:

 • Identification of the REXYGEN system you are using.
-Simply export it to a file using the REXYGEN Diagnostics program (Target Licence Export).
+Simply export it to a file using the REXYGEN Studio program (Target Licensing Export).

 • Short and accurate description of your problem.